TheRainbowPalace/JakobsPlace/README.md

 # JakobsPlace
 A small terminal game (only tested under linux).

 ####Installation
-To "install" the game you just need to download the repository and run "jakobs-place" in the terminal with:
+- download and unzip or clone the repository in a folder
+- open the folder in a terminal and type:
 - ./jakobs-place

-or if that does not work use the following line :
+- or if that does not work use the following line :
 - python3 jakobs-place

+####Notes
+- to quit the game use q
+- to move the character use W,A,S,D
+- sorry that there is no game menu